Shipment Inspection

 Handling Detected Issues

 During image processing, the system may detect issues that require your immediate attention.
-Two types of popups may appear after processing each unit:
+Multiple different popups may appear after processing each unit, depending on the specific issues detected and the station configuration:

 Damages Detected Popup